mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 annoyance, rather than a semantic concern.
 Accordingly, Post Sockets exposes a message-based API to applications as the primary abstraction.
 Protocols that deal only in byte streams, such as TCP, represent their data in each direction as a single, long message.
+When framing protocols are placed on top of byte streams, the messages used in the API represent the framed messages within the stream.

 There are other benefits of providing a message-oriented API beyond framing PDUs that Post Sockets should provide when supported by the underlying